THIS Is Who Actually Killed Charlotte On Pretty Little Liars

 Emily and Ali spend the whole episode just being in love.
 They admit their feelings for each other.
 They worry about their baby.
 They fall asleep in each others' arms.
 Most of it was filler for the fandom, but Ali did make a great point.
 If Emily and Spencer end up in jail then their baby will end up without a family, growing up in homes and hospitals, just like Charlotte.
 It starts the game all over again.

-Aria meanwhile is about to turn herself into the cops.
-She feels she needs to do some grand gesture to her friends to show she is sorry for helping AD, and she now has the body to turn over to the police.
+Aria meanwhile is about to turn herself and Archer's body into the cops.
+She feels she needs to do some grand gesture to show her friends she is sorry for helping AD.
 Ezra stops her just in time.
-He convinces her that she doesn't owe this to her friends (true), but also tries to convince her to run away and let them all take the fall for it.
+He convinces her that she doesn't owe this to her friends (true), but also tries to convince her to run away and let everyone else take the fall for his murder.
 Considering he just lectured everyone else about how love and friendship has to come first, this monologue didn't really make sense, but I guess desperation makes everyone a hypocrite.

 Aria has learned her lesson though and won't put her happiness with Ezra above her friends.
-Ezra and Aria go collect Emily and Ali so they leave the jurisdiction of Detective Tanner (Roma Maffia).
+Ezra and Aria go collect Emily and Ali so they can all leave the jurisdiction of Detective Tanner (Roma Maffia).
 One problem: They can't locate Caleb, Hanna or Spencer.
+(Also, they definitely wouldn't all fit in one get away car....).

 That's because those three are solving a bigger mystery.
 Hanna ends up back at the church, and sees flower petals coming from the bell tower.
 The bell tower has been an ominous place for A and her dolls.
-This is where Ian (Ryan Merriman) was pushed off the bell tower, it's where it feels each of the Liars have almost died, and it's where Charlotte's body was found.
-Hanna climbs the stairs to find Mona, rocking the look she wore back in 2010, when her main hobby was getting bullied by Ali.
+This is where Ian (Ryan Merriman) was pushed off the bell tower, it's where all of the Liars have had a near death experience, and it's where Charlotte's body was found.
+Hanna climbs the stairs to find Mona rocking the look she wore back in 2010, when her main hobby was getting bullied by Ali.

 Advertisement

-She confesses that she killed Charlotte that night.
+Mona confesses she killed Charlotte that night.
 Like I said, Mona is no longer a liar.
 She met Charlotte at the bell tower to confront her.
 She knew that Charlotte was still playing the game.
-She had fooled Ali and the doctors and the court into believing that she was reformed, but she had every intention to treat all of the Liars like pawns in her own game again.
+She had fooled Ali, the doctors, and the court into believing that she was reformed, but she had every intention to treat all of the Liars like pawns in her own game again.
 Mona didn't want to go back to that life, and she wanted to protect her friends.
-Charlotte tried to kill Mona, and in self defense Mona bashed Charlotte's head in at the bell tower.
+Charlotte had made a fatal mistake when she started bullying Mona.
+By giving Mona and the Liars a shared enemy, they created a real bond.
+Mona bashed Charlotte's head in at the bell tower out of self defense.
 The murder weapon has never been in hiding, but always part of the chapel looming directly above where Charlotte's body was found.

 Because Mona told the truth the Liars got the remaining puzzle pieces.
 The map took them to Archer Dunhill's (Huw Collins) body.
 He was buried at Aunt Carol's house under Charles' grave.
-The grave that symbolized the birth of CeCe, the woman who would destroy the Liars' lives, is now the resting spot of the body that could destroy their lives all over again.
+In a nice touch from the writers' room, the grave that symbolized the birth of CeCe, the woman who destroyed the Liars' lives, is now the resting spot of the body that could destroy their lives all over again.

-They are about to dig into the grave to uncover the body when Aria speaks true words of wisdom.
-Why?
+They are about to dig into the grave to uncover the body when Aria speaks true words of wisdom: Why?
 Why are they letting AD tell them what to do over and over and over again?
-She says, "if we want to stop the crazy, we have to stop acting crazy."
+She says, "If we want to stop the crazy, we have to stop acting crazy."
 Amen.
 Finally.
 Let's get these girls a prize.

+Advertisement

 They turn and walk away from the grave as the police show up on the scene bulldozer in tow.
 The girls are once again caught in the wrong place, at the wrong time, with a shovel in hand.

-Advertisement

 Detective Tanner wastes no time in arresting the girls, but it turns out she always knew they would be released.
 Mary Drake (Andrea Parker) has confessed to the murder.
 Her confession explains everything.
 She hit Archer because he had lied to her and blackmailed her about Jessica's death.
 She got the car repaired.
-She showed in Spencer's shower, which is how windowsill glass got down the drain.
-To top it off by admitting she murdered Jessica too, she doesn't give Spencer a chance to even think about saving her.
+She showered in Spencer's shower, which is how windowsill glass got down the drain.
+To top it off by admitting she murdered Jessica too.
+By doing this she doesn't give Spencer a chance to turn herself in and save Mary.
+Coming clean won't keep Mary Drake out of jail, so what is the point?

 This all just feels like more of the game — Spencer watching her biological mother and Ali watching her biological aunt go to jail for a murder they did.
 Spencer has lost so much during this game, and this is another thing to add to the list.
 Mary Drake mimes to the girls to keep secret, perhaps the final finger to lips "shhh" sign we will see during the show.
-Detective Tanner admits to the girls she knows Mary didn't kill Eliott but she also knows that it's a tidy story, and she doesn't know if she will ever be able to prove her theory about the girls.
+Detective Tanner admits to the girls she knows Mary didn't kill Elliott, but she also knows that it's a tidy story.
+Detective Tanner seems to resign to the fact she will never be able to prove her theory about the girls.
 They are released.

-They check on Mona and bring Dr. Sullivan back to town to help Mona out again.
-This time it's now just Hanna that shows Mona true friendship, but all of the girls.
-While each person has their part, Hanna has always been the heart, which according to this episode might have been the most important weapon in their arsenal.
-They return home to get rid of the game.
-Liar's Lament finally turns off.
-The lights stop.
-The phone dies.
-The board stops buzzing.
-It's over.
-The combination of Mary Drake turning herself in, the friends all reuniting, and Mona confessing to Charlotte's murder finally silenced the game.

-There's time for one more cheesy friendship line and everyone leaves the game behind.
-The episode ends with A driving into the sunset with all the pawns.
-The game may be over, but A made sure she still had hold of her favourite toys.
-Because like Mona says the game is never over and we still have next week's series finale.

 Advertisement